Melfelf/Melfelf.github.io/README.md

 # Personal Blog and Knowledge Base

-This is my personal blog and knowledge base built with GitHub Pages and Jekyll.
+This is my personal blog and knowledge base built with Zola.
 The site contains various categories of content including technical guides, personal blog posts, and book reviews.

 ## Content Categories